Otoplasty Ear Pinning

 When can someone resume normal activities after ear pinning surgery?

 Most patients can return to work or school after a few days of taking it easy.
 Dr. Gerstle recommends avoiding vigorous activity such as contact sports for up to three months.

 Will the results of an ear pinning be permanent?

-While the ears will be swollen and bruised immediately after surgery, once the swelling decreases and the bruising fades, the results will be permanent.
-Dr. Gerstle suggests waiting six months for the final result to be judged.
+Yes.
+While the ears will be swollen and bruised immediately after surgery, once the swelling decreases and the bruising fades, the results will be permanent, even for young children.
+Dr. Gerstle suggests waiting six months to a year for the final result to be judged.

 What our patients are saying…

 Had concerns with my sagging skin under neck area-lower eyelids-shallow face.
 The before/after image program that dr. Gerstle used, sealed the deal in going with my procedure.